What is a multisig or shared wallet?

 To create a multisig wallet, open the BitPay App and follow these steps:

-- Select the currency, either Bitcoin or Bitcoin Cash.
+- Select the currency, either Bitcoin, Bitcoin Cash, Dogecoin or Litecoin.
 (Note: Ethereum does not support multisig.)

 - Enter the wallet name.

 - Enter your name (this will be your copayer name).